avanderjeugdt/ent-ds-del-1-4-practical-data-cleaning-lab-ds-deloitte-03192019/README.md

 ### String Concatenation

 In the code cell below, create three variables. `first_name`, `last_name` and `full_name`.
 Set the first and last names to your first and last names (or those of your favorite movie character) and write code to set the full name and display it based on first and last names.
 As always, think about capitalization to make sure that irrespective of the case for the first and last names, the full name looks good.

+Bonus challenge?
+Try to perform a reversal of the full_name so if the name is "Jane Doe", it'd output "eoD enaJ"

 ### More Complex Conditionals